How do you teach toddlers empathy?

 With concentrated interest, listen.
 As though their comments might provide critical knowledge that would save your life.

-Hold on to their statements with kindness, and let your gestures language affirm that you are there and fully involved in their experience.
+Hold on to their statements with kindness, and let your gestures and language affirm that you are there and fully involved in their experience.

-Do only about 20% of the talking and instead ask probing questions to get what they want and need to communicate.
+Do only about 20% of the talking and ask probing questions to get what they want and need to communicate.